 Brand overview: Skinceuticals

-Skinceuticals is of my favourite brands because they are just so innovative.
-I wonder how many times their C E Ferulic Serum has been copied by various competitors?
+Skinceuticals are of my favourite brands because they are just so innovative.
+I wonder how often various competitors have copied their C E Ferulic Serum?

-Way ahead of their time in terms of sunscreens and antioxidants.
-One of the few brands who have managed to create a high UVA sunscreen which actually feels cosmetically elegant instead of thick and sticky.
+Way ahead of their time in terms of sunscreens and antioxidants, Skinceuticals is one of the few brands that has created a high UVA sunscreen that feels cosmetically elegant instead of thick and sticky.
 I know because I have tried them all!